-Record Harvest During 1988-89 Public Hunt
+1988-89 Public Hunt

-AUSTIN - Hunters participating in public hunts on the Texas Parks and Wildlife Department's Type I wildlife management areas harvested a record 1,911 white-tailed deer during for the 1987-88 hunts was 1,444 deer.
+AUSTIN - Hunters participating in public hunts on the Texas Parks and Wildlife Department's Type I wildlife management areas harvested a record 1,911 white-tailed deer during the 1988-89 season.
+The harvest total or the 1987-88 hunts was 1,444 deer.
 Herb Kothmann, public hunt program leader, said 2,443 hunters took 1,157 deer during either-sex hunts, while antlerless-only hunts attracted 1,867 hunters who harvested 730 antlerless deer and spike bucks.
 A total of 492 archers took an additional 24 deer.

 Participants for the Type I hunts mailed applications to the department and were selected by public drawing.
 The Type I Hunting Opportunities book which describes the 1989-90 Type I hunts for javelina, feral hog, alligators and pronghorn antelope and includes the necessary applications will not be available until August.
-Contact the departcopy when available.
+Contact the department at the end of July to request a copy when available.